Stelvio & Eastern Switzerland

 Road Cycling Holidays in the Alps

-- Conquer the best climbs in the Eastern Swiss Alps and the Bormio region of Italy
+- Exceptional road cycling holiday experiencing the best cycling climbs in the Eastern Swiss Alps and the Bormio region of Italy

-- Cycle the Splügen Pass, Julier Pass, Flüela Pass, Albula Pass, Bernina Pass, Forcola di Livigno, Passo di Gavia and the Passo dello Stelvio
+- Cycle the beautiful Splügen Pass, Julier Pass, Flüela Pass, Albula Pass, Bernina Pass, Forcola di Livigno, Passo di Gavia Pass and the Stelvio Pass

-- Optional extra climbs for those wanting a challenge: Maloja Pass, Ofen Pass, Umbrail Pass, Torri di Fraele and the Passo del Mortirolo
+- Optional extra climbs for those wanting more of a challenge: Maloja Pass, Ofen Pass, Umbrail Pass, Torri di Fraele and the Mortirolo Pass

-- Enjoy three nights in Bormio with its thermal baths and cycle cafes
+- Enjoy three nights in Bormio with its thermal baths and cycling cafes

 - Comfortable 3-star Swiss and Italian, family-owned hotels in prime locations